rmarx/DOM2AFrame-perfcal17/post.md

 This post is about the [DOM2AFrame proof-of-concept (and extremely non-production-ready) library][d2a_github], which **transcodes typical HTML/CSS webpages to WebVR compatible UIs** on-the-fly, while maintaining support for full interaction and animation at good enough&trade; framerates.
 This fun project has helped us get deeper insights in CSS handling, the browser's rendering pipeline, supported and missing JavaScript APIs and the performance of WebGL.

 Some of the main takeaways:
-- WebGL is amazingly fast and even relatively unoptimized JS code can get you good results
+- Rendering to 2D textures can be slow, but WebGL is amazingly fast and even relatively unoptimized JS code can get you good results.
-- JavaScript cannot (easily) capture all state changes on a webpage (and MutationObserver isn't fantastic in this regard)
+- JavaScript cannot (easily) capture _all_ state changes on a webpage (and MutationObserver isn't fantastic in this regard), which sometimes led to less performant implementations.
-- CSS overflow:hidden and browser font rendering are magical things
-- TODO
+- People working on CSS/browser engines are wizards.

 TODO: add sander's repo to the README of my repo